Your Brain on Smartphones: The Neuroscience of Smartphone Addiction.

-When a phone became more than just a phone: the dawn of the Information Age.
+When a phone became more than just a phone: Smartphones and the Dawn of the Information Age.

 Let’s start this with the message that smartphones are here to stay.
 This article is intended to provide instruction for those who may be wondering if their smartphone use could be adversely affecting them.
 What is appropriate use and overuse varies from person to person: when it causes some for of harm, it may require attention.
 It mainly relates to how social media affects our brains.